-El Poblado is the best general starting point for first time visitors to the city.
-It’s home to the best nightlife scene, and the entertainment and hospitality in the area is catered towards the large population of ex-pats in the area.
+El Poblado is the best general starting point for first-time visitors to the city.
+It’s home to the best nightlife scene, and the entertainment and hospitality in the area are catered towards the large population of ex-pats in the area.

 For a central location, although with a shadier reputation as a trade-off, Centro will put you right in the middle of all the trendiest areas and attractions.

-Alternatively, if you prefer to stay in the relative calm of an outer-city district, with easy access back into the city centre when desired, Envigado is a happy middle ground between urban jungle and natural paradise.
+Alternatively, if you prefer to stay in the relative calm of an outer-city district, with easy access back into the city center when desired, Envigado is a happy middle ground between the urban jungle and natural paradise.

-If you are working on a tighter budget, but still want to stay near the bustling nightlife of El Poblado, consider neighbouring Guayabal.
-This is also the best neighbourhood for anyone who wants to stay close to the airport.
+If you are working on a tighter budget, but still want to stay near the bustling nightlife of El Poblado, consider neighboring Guayabal.
+This is also the best neighborhood for anyone who wants to stay close to the airport.

-Where to Stay in Medellin – The 6 Best Areas to Stay in Medellin
+- Where to Stay in Medellin: 8 Best Areas to Stay in Medellin

-I’ve whittled down the many neighbourhoods of Medellin to just six of the best options for tourists.
+I’ve whittled down the many neighborhoods of Medellin to just six of the best options for tourists.
 In a vibrant, diverse city like Medellin, each location has its own distinct character and appeal.

 By providing summaries of what makes these six areas enticing, I hope you will feel informed enough to make a confident decision on where would be best to spend your visit.

-To see more detail of where to stay in Medellin map, go to google map;
+To see more detail of where to stay map, go to google map;

 Largely populated by affluent ex-pats, El Poblado is one of the safest areas in Medellin.
 The facilities are primarily catered towards the preferences of the foreigners who reside here, so you will find lots of familiar brand names amongst the shops and restaurant chains.
 It’s also where you will find many of the most fashionable dining options and high-end boutiques.